Accidents happen on the roads every day. This means there’s a need for trained collision repair technicians to help fix vehicles.

 Collision repair technicians work in fast-paced environments where time management is essential.
 Adaptability and flexibility during the workday are crucial in this role.

-Different settings that auto body technicians might work in include:
+Different settings that auto body technicians might work in include the following:

 Having an eye for detail and passion for making quality repairs can go a long way in the position.
-Also, being able to communicate effectively with customers about what repairs are needed is an important part of the job.
+Also, communicating effectively with customers about what repairs are needed is an important part of the job.
 Explore more of the different career paths collision repair technicians can pursue here.

 Collision Repair Program Graduate Story